Snacks (Supersize): Background

 Snacks was originally released in November 2018 as an EP of 5 songs Jones had already released.
 Between the EP's release and July 2019, a number of other singles were added to the EP expanding it to 9 songs.
-The Head of Marketing at Polydor Records, Stephen Hallowes, noted during an interview with Music Week that this was all part of their release strategy to "reimagine the album as an ever-evolving playlist that would update on an on-going basis and eventually culminate in a full album release with extra songs".
+The head of marketing at Polydor Records, Stephen Hallowes, noted during an interview with Music Week that this was all part of their release strategy to "reimagine the album as an ever-evolving playlist that would update on an on-going basis and eventually culminate in a full album release with extra songs".

 Hallows further explained the "main purpose was to create one destination for fans to listen to all of Jax’s hits, but it also enabled us to start building an album story with [Jones] over time, which felt like a good strategy for an artist much stronger in the singles market than albums."
-Jones told the Official Charts Company that he did not anticipate releasing an album, he said "because I don’t sing my music, some people might only be a fan of one or two of my songs".
+Jones told the Official Charts Company that he did not anticipate releasing an album, he said "because I don't sing my music, some people might only be a fan of one or two of my songs".
 Jones said that it is "so exciting to have an album with all my hits and new songs in one place [...] when you work with the names I did on the album, it makes you bring your A-game".
 He further explained that his second single, 2016's "You Don't Know Me" featuring Raye, "defined my sound and now I'm so happy to say the record is done".

-Jones' own vocals appear on the song "All 4 You" and there might be plans to continue releasing new songs as part of Snacks including a song with singer Raye, who already features on the single "You Don't Know Me".
+Jones' own vocals appear on the song "All 4 You" and there might be plans to continue releasing new songs as part of Snacks including a song with Raye, who already features on the single "You Don't Know Me".